6 Best Lakes in Nevada

 Fishing on Lake Mead is excellent, however, knowing where to go is the key to success.
 Many anglers leave the busy areas and head for places like Overton Arm.
 It's up in this more remote area that you'll have your best chance of doing battle with a striped bass or hooking into a jumbo largemouth bass.
 Other species include smallmouth bass, crappie, sunfish, and catfish.
 If you have downriggers, you'll have a shot at catching a rainbow trout.

-If you like to get out into nature and have a tent or RV, the lake has multiple campgrounds where you can setup within walking distance of the lake.
+If you like to get out into nature and have a tent or RV, the lake has multiple campgrounds that you can set up within walking distance of the lake.
 You'll have decisions to make; the lake is surrounded by 900 sites spread across 15 different areas.
-Each campground has its own look and feel, some are more about peace and quiet, others are more about good times and socializing.
+Each campground has its own look and feel, some are more about peace and quiet, and others are more about good times and socializing.

-If you prefer not to sleep on the ground or in nature, hotels and resorts are located along the lake and provide all the creature comforts you might require.
+If you prefer not to sleep on the ground or in nature, the resorts in Las Vegas provide all the creature comforts you might require.

 Lake Mohave

-Lesser known than Lake Mead, Lake Mohave is downstream of the Hoover Dam, close to Laughlin.
+Lesser known than Lake Mead, Lake Mohave is downstream of the Hoover Dam, close to the good times in Laughlin.
 This below-the-radar lake is one of the finest in the state for the sheer number of amazing things to do during a visit.
 It may take a little work to get here and to access some of the best areas, but it's well worth the effort.

 Lake Mohave, formed by the Davis Dam, is a good place to hit the beach.
 Bring all your water toys; the southern end of Lake Mohave is warm in summer, generally in the low to mid-80s Fahrenheit, so it's ideal for swimming.
 The northern portion of the lake is influenced by cold water from the depths of Lake Mead and can be in the mid to high 40 degrees Fahrenheit.